CHRO vs HR Director: Dubai People Leadership Compared

 Scope of Influence

-The CHRO shapes the entire organisation's direction through people decisions.
+The CHRO shapes the entire organization's direction through people decisions.
 The HR Director ensures the HR department delivers what the business needs.

 Here's the simple version: if you're deciding whether to build a new office in Abu Dhabi, that's CHRO thinking.
 If you're figuring out how to handle the HR implications of opening that office, that's HR Director work.